kingluddite/web-dev-notes/full-stack/udemy/traverse/352n-node-masterclass-express-mongodb/section-07-authentication-users-permissions/46-user-register-encrypt-pwd.md

 # User Register Encrypt Password
-* Add to our controller our register functionality
+* Add to our controller our "registration " functionality
 * Here is our register controller method

-`controller-auth.js`
+`controllers/auth.js`

 ```
 // MORE CODE